X-10 Graphite Reactor: Construction

 Some 700 ST of graphite blocks were purchased from National Carbon.
 The construction crews began stacking them in September 1943.
 Cast uranium billets came from Metal Hydrides, Mallinckrodt and other suppliers.
-These were extruded into cylindrical slugs, and then canned.
-The fuel slugs were canned to protect the uranium metal from corrosion that would occur if it came into contact with water, and to prevent the venting of gaseous radioactive fission products that might be formed when they were irradiated.
-Aluminum was chosen as it transmitted heat well but did not absorb too many neutrons.
+These were extruded into cylindrical slugs and then canned.
+The fuel slugs were canned to protect the uranium metal from corrosion that would occur if it came into contact with water and to prevent the venting of gaseous radioactive fission products that might be formed when they were irradiated.
+Aluminum was chosen because it transmitted heat well but did not absorb too many neutrons.
 Alcoa started canning on June 14, 1943.
 General Electric and the Metallurgical Laboratory developed a new welding technique to seal the cans airtight, and the equipment for this was installed in the production line at Alcoa in October 1943.

 Construction commenced on the pilot separation plant before a chemical process for separating plutonium from uranium had been selected.
 Not until May 1943 would DuPont managers decide to use the bismuth phosphate process in preference to one using lanthanum fluoride.
 The bismuth phosphate process was devised by Stanley G. Thompson at the University of California.
 Plutonium had two oxidation states; a tetravalent (+4) state, and hexavalent (+6) state, with different chemical properties.
 Bismuth phosphate (BiPO_{4}) was similar in its crystalline structure to plutonium phosphate, and plutonium would be carried with bismuth phosphate in a solution while other elements, including uranium, would be precipitated.
-The plutonium could be switched from being in solution to being precipitated by toggling its oxidation state.
+The plutonium could then be precipitated from the solution by changing its oxidation state.
 The plant consisted of six cells, separated from each other and the control room by thick concrete walls.
 The equipment was operated from the control room by remote control due to the radioactivity produced by fission products.
 Work was completed on November 26, 1943, but the plant could not operate until the reactor started producing irradiated uranium slugs.